 SEA LIFE Sydney Aquarium

 There are lots of things to do with kids in the city of Sydney on a hot day!
-Visit one of the many indoor, air-conditioned attractions in Sydney that provide a cool escape for a few hours.
-At Darling Harbour, Powerhouse Museum, Maritime Museum, SEA LIFE Sydney Aquarium, WILD LIFE Sydney Zoo and Madame Tussauds are all perfect for children, and guaranteed to provide a good few hours of indoor fun.
+Visit one of Sydney’s many indoor, air-conditioned attractions that provide a cool escape for a few hours.
+Darling Harbour, Powerhouse Museum, Maritime Museum, SEA LIFE Sydney Aquarium, WILD LIFE Sydney Zoo and Madame Tussauds are all perfect for children and guaranteed to provide a good few hours of indoor fun.
 Other options in the city include a trip to Sydney Tower Eye (the tallest building in Sydney), the Australian Museum or The Art Gallery of NSW.

 10. Go tenpin bowling

 You’ll be delighted at the cool air conditioning happening at your local bowling alley.
 From about the age of four, children can learn to do ten pin bowling (with the help of a ramp and side bumpers).
-Once you’ve finished your game, stay for some lunch or a coffee.
-During the week (off peak), games start at about $12 per person.
+Once you’ve finished your game, stay for lunch or a coffee.
+During the week (off-peak), games start at about $12 per person.
 Local options:

-Click here to view the full list of local tenpin bowling alleys.
+Click here to view the complete list of local tenpin bowling alleys.

 11. Glide into the local ice rink!